FrankLyu/KiCad-share/MAX5719_breakout_board-dypole_hz_tweak/README.md

 Production (purchased at JLCPCB) on Sep 9th 2025.
 This version has 3 problems.

 First, the zero resistors are not soldered.
-The voltage divider for ADP7118 5 V is wrong.
+The voltage divider (resistor) for ADP7118 5 V is wrong.

 Second, the +13.2 V and -13.2 V fight each other.
 Negative prevents positive voltage from turning on.
 This might be the safe feature of ADP7118.
 After taking away the OP2192, the problem is gone.